dsmolina/HudlQATest/README.md

 1. Enter your correct login credentials as specified at lines 21, 22, 87, 88, 96, 97, 112, 142
 2. Run the tests with:
 > pytest test.py

+I have also attached a zipped screen recording of the code running with pytest